Absence and Attendance

 Good attendance has a big impact on pupil progress and attainment.

-An attendance rate of 95%+ is considered ‘good’ by Ofsted.
+An attendance rate of 95%+ across the school is considered ‘good’ by Ofsted.
 We strive to achieve this for every child and will make parents aware if it falls below this level.
 Whilst we do not wish pupils to come into school when ill, we do expect pupils to attend when their illness is minor.
+We will always send pupils home if we see they are unwell.

-We urge you to think very carefully before taking a child out of school during term time.
+We also urge you to think very carefully before taking your child out of school during term time for family breaks or a holiday.

 If your child is ill, you should phone the school office and leave a message.